Recap: Star Trek Deep Space Nine S 04 E 10 Our Man Bashir

 - It's a Long Story: Used twice by Eddington.
 Including an instance far earlier than usual for this trope.

 - Know When to Fold 'Em: Garak and Bashir can end the program, saving themselves and likely killing the others, or keep risking their lives trying to save everyone.
 Garak doesn't care for the second option, insisting that the odds are too stacked against them and they should just cut their losses.

 - Meaningful Echo: Garak gives Bashir a speech about how a real spy should Know When to Fold 'Em and how it's kept him alive when his associates are all dead.
-Bashir uses these lines when trying to convince Noah that he's given up trying to fight him.
+Bashir uses these lines (complete with wry look from Garak) when trying to convince Noah that he's given up trying to fight him.

 - Meaningful Name: A guy named Noah wants to flood the world.